Jollywatt/typst-fletcher/src/layout.typ

 #import "shapes.typ"

-/// Resolve the sizes of nodes.
+/// Measure node labels with the style context and resolve node shapes.
 ///
 /// Widths and heights that are `auto` are determined by measuring the size of
 /// the node's label.